Wild Cat (Seminole): New opportunities in Mexico

 In 1849, Coacoochee and John Cowaya, who had known each other in Florida, led a group of Seminoles and their Black kinspeople to Mexico.
 They sought freedom from Creek domination and hoped that the Black Seminoles might get liberty from slavery.
 After spending several months in Texas, the Seminoles joined up with some Kickapoos, and crossed over into Mexico in 1850.
 The mixed group of Native people, about 351 strong, was hired by the Mexican government to work as border guards in Piedras Negras.
 Coacoochee, the Seminoles, and the Kickapoos received a land grants of 70,000 acres in return for patrolling against Lipan Apaches and Comanches and to protect former slaves who had escaped from Texas.

 Several months later Coacoochee (Wildcat) returned to Indian territory and recruited 30 to 40 more Seminole families along with nearly all of the Black Seminoles who remained in Indian Territory.
 They all arrived at the new military colony in the fall of 1851 and built several towns surrounded by fields, animal pens, and fences.
 Within a year, 356 blacks, mostly fugitive slaves had settled in the community.

 Joined by about one thousand Kickapoo, Wild Cat's band eventually established a new community in Mexico.
 The government awarded the tribe an area of land in recognition for their service against Apache and Comanche raiders.
 Earning a commission as Colonel in the Mexican army, Wild Cat would live with the Seminole in Alto, Mexico until his death of smallpox in 1857.
 His son Gato Chiquito (in Spanish), or Young Wild Cat, was chosen as chief.

-Legacy

-On May 29, 2012 an application was registered at the US Bureau of Geographic Names to name a stretch of unnamed barrier islands on the Florida East Coast for this chief.